Alton Brown’s Pork Tenderloin

 When Scott returned from the grocery with some deals of the week, one of them happened to be some beautiful pork tenderloin.
-I turned to one of our favorite resources for original recipes and from that we put together Alton Brown’s Grilled Pork Tenderloin on Platter Talk.
+I turned to one of our favorite resources for original recipes and from that we put together Alton Brown’s Pork Tenderloin.

 - 1 whole pork tenderloin approximately 1 pound